Government House, Canberra: Private ownership

 Gussie Gibbes' health declined during the early 1880s.
 He sold his rural holdings and travelled overseas for an extended period with his niece and housekeeper, Leila Murray.
 On 8 November 1881, Frederick Campbell — who had been managing the neighbouring Duntroon sheep station for his uncle and aunt — purchased Yarralumla from his friend Gibbes for £40,000.
 (Note: Campbell made a £10,000 down-payment on the property, discharging the rest of the purchase price by instalments in a process that took him until 1911 to complete: see NSW LTO, old system deeds, book 607, number 942.)

-Unlike Gibbes, Campbell was a married man with a growing family that needed to be accommodated.
-He partially demolished the old Yarralumla homestead in 1890 and, the following year, finished building a three-storey, red-brick house on the site.
+Campbell was of the athletic type, actively involved on the playing field in the early years of Australia's first rugby union clubs Wallaroo Football Club and Sydney University Football Club.
+As a married man with a growing family that needed to be accommodated, he partially demolished the old Yarralumla homestead in 1890 and, the following year, finished building a three-storey, red-brick house on the site.
 (Note: NSW Government land-title records show that Campbell borrowed money from Gibbes (and from another one of Gibbes' brothers-in-law, Augustus Berney, a Sydney-based Customs Department officer) to help pay for the building project.)
 In 1899, Campbell razed what was left of the original homestead, replacing it with a substantial brick extension to the main house.
 An impressive wooden shearing shed was also built by Campbell in the 1890s to service Yarralumla's flocks of sheep.
 The shearing shed is situated near the banks of the Molonglo River, below the Scrivener Dam.